Cornell-MAE-UG/fa25-portfolio-ym555-1/_projects/ENGRD-2210-Portfolio.md

 - No external heat transfer, Q̇ = 0
 - No shaft work, Ẇ = 0
 - Energy transfer is at a steady state, Ė = 0
-- Change in kinetic energy and potential energy is negligible, - ΔKE = 0 and ΔPE = 0
+- Change in kinetic energy and potential energy is negligible; ΔKE = 0 and ΔPE = 0

 <figure style="max-width: 700px; margin: 1.5rem auto; text-align: center;">
   <img src="{{ '/assets/images/Energy-Calcs.png' | relative_url }}"